Skyhawkbotics/firstdocs/source/docs/cad/projectone.md

 === "Creating the Design"
     * Every time you open Fusion, it makes a new untitled design
-        * First step is to press “CTRL + S” to name and save your new design
+        * First step is to press `CTRL + S` to name and save your new design
         * Name it “Project 1: Storage Box”
         * Make sure it's in the project folder you made earlier, then hit save
         * ![](../assets/fusion360/createproject.png)